It’s 7:30 am. I hear one of my kids racing up the stairs…

 I hope you love these checklists as much as we do!
 As my kids get older, I’m realizing that the systems we use matter a lot with how healthy and happy we are as a family!

-The last checklist below is the one we use when we don’t have school!
-In the summer this baby saves my sanity!
-They must complete it before screens or playing with the neighbors.
-At least I know they get clothes on and brush their teeth every day!
+In the summer (and during quarantine), this baby saves my sanity!
+The kids must complete it before screens or playing with the neighbors.
+So, at least I know they get clothes on and brush their teeth every day!

 What do you do with your kids to make them more independent?
 I’d love to know!